mckinsey/vizro/vizro-ai/docs/pages/get-started/quickstart.md

     ```bash
     pip install jupyter
     ```

-    Alternatively, you can [work within Anaconda Navigator](../user-guides/install.md#use-vizro-inside-anaconda-navigator) as described in the Vizro installation guide.

 Activate the virtual environment you used to install Vizro, and start a new Notebook as follows: